The essential trace element with many health benefits that is particularly important for athletes, in its most bioavailable form!

 Zinc is an essential trace element that your body can not produce by itself and therefore it must be supplied by your diet or in form of nutritional supplements.
 Zinc is involved in a number of important processes in your body and is an essential component of more than 300 vital enzymes.
-It is also involved in the production of many hormones, including insulin, thyroid hormones, testosterone and growth hormone.
+It is also involved in the production of many hormones.
 In addition, it plays a crucial role in protein, fat and carbohydrate metabolism and maintaining a healthy immune function.

 We use the still relatively new and unknown zinc bisglycinate, where a zinc atom is bound to two amino acid molecules.
 This zinc form will not be attacked by your stomach acid and survive attacks of enzymes in your duodenum without any damage.
 In your small intestine, zinc bisglycinate will be absorbed into your bloodstream to a very high percentage by special transport systems.
 Compared to zinc gluconate and zinc citrate, which are known for their good bioavailability, zinc bisglycinate can shine with a more than 40% higher bioavailability.